-The first restriction is that time-dependent canonical transformations must preserve time, that is to say, the original and the destination system are always correlated at the same instant of their respective time scales \cite{abraham1978foundations, siegel1995lectures}.
-The second restriction is that time-scaling transformations are not canonical transformations \cite{abraham1978foundations, carinena1987time}.
-Struckmeier \cite{struckmeier2002canonical, struckmeier2005hamiltonian} solved this issue showing that the appropriate frame to study the exact invariants for a time-dependent Hamiltonian using time-dependent canonical transformations and time-scaling transformations, is the extended phase space formalism.
-The extended phase space is just an enlargement of the standard phase space where the time parameter $t$ and its conjugate momentum $p_t$ are promoted as additional canonical variables of the system.
-As a consequence, the symplectic group is also enlarged, admitting in this way the time-dependent transformations on the standard phase space and time-scaling transformations as particular cases of symplectic maps.
+The first restriction is that time-dependent canonical transformations ``must preserve time''; that is to say, the original and the destination system are always correlated at the same instant of their respective time scales \cite{abraham1978foundations, siegel1995lectures}.
+The second restriction is that time reparametrizations are not canonical transformations \cite{abraham1978foundations, carinena1987time}.
+Struckmeier \cite{struckmeier2002canonical, struckmeier2005hamiltonian} solved this issue by showing the appropriate frame to study the exact invariants for a time-dependent Hamiltonian using time-dependent canonical transformations and time-reparametrizations, within the extended phase space formalism with a gauge fixed.

+The extended phase space is just an enhancement of the standard phase space where the time parameter $t$ and its conjugate momentum $p_t$ are promoted as additional canonical variables of the system.
+Consequently, the symplectic group is also enlarged, admitting in this way the time-dependent transformations of the standard phase space and time reparametrizations as particular cases of symplectic maps.

-Nevertheless, the analysis given in \cite{struckmeier2002canonical, struckmeier2005hamiltonian} lacks of some results which might be useful for the quantization of such systems.
-For example, it is not clear which is the commutation relation to be employed in order to canonically quantize the system or whether there is a more general transformation to that used in \cite{struckmeier2002canonical} leading to the exact invariant of the system.
+Nevertheless, the analysis given in \cite{struckmeier2002canonical, struckmeier2005hamiltonian} by Struckmeier lacks some results that might be useful for the quantization of such systems.
+For example, it is not clear what commutation relation should be employed in order to canonically quantize the system or whether there is a more general transformation to that used in \cite{struckmeier2002canonical} leading to the exact invariant of the system.
 These questions, among others, can be naturally answered using Dirac's method for constrained systems.
 As we mentioned, the enlarging of the standard phase space to the extended phase space is achieved by adding two more variables: $t$ and $p_t$.
-These additional variables are not really physical ones.
-Dirac's method is a procedure to consistently remove these spurious degrees of freedom.
-It is broadly used in particle physics as well as in field theory physics, inasmuch as it provides the tools to canonically quantize constrained systems \cite{dirac2013lectures, henneaux1992quantization}.
+These additional variables are not really the physical ones.
+Dirac's method is a procedure to remove these spurious degrees of freedom consistently.
+It is broadly used in particle physics as well as in field theory physics since it provides the tools to quantize constrained systems \cite{dirac2013lectures, henneaux1992quantization}.